goelnaman66/movie/README.md

 ## How to use the app

 Clone the repo or download and unzip it<br/>
-Use command propmt to navigate to the extracted folder<br/>
+Use command propmt to navigate to the extracted folder Run
-Run

 '''npm install'''